sq2ips/m20-custom-firmware/README.md

 Building and flashing instructions are placed further in this file.

 # Stage
-In this stage the code works to the point where it gets GPS and sensors data, then sends them using Horus Binary V2 protocol over radio.
-However this code is currently in the experimental/testing phase and there are some problems with it.
-Keeping that in mind, making flights with it is possible.
+In this stage the code works quite well and was tested on many flights.
 Thanks to SP9AOB and SP6MPL for conducting test flights.
+It was used as a tracker for some HAB missions and floater balloons.
+I also made a few flights with the SP2ZIE amateur radio club.
+Still, there can be errors and bugs in it, it is distributed "AS-IS", there is no waranty, see [the License](#LICENSE).
 If you are making a flight with this firmware let me know, it really helps with finding bugs and testing the code.

+# Contributing
+Any code ideas, questions, bug reports and code contributions are welcome.
+If you are having an idea for the project or found a bug you can create an issue.
+If you want to contribute code to the project you can create a pull request. if you are having any other questions, ideas or issues you can write me an e-mail: pawel.sq2ips@gmail.com.

 # What works
 - GPS (NMEA): :heavy_check_mark: